CLantigua2/chatify/README.md

 - In the react client root add a `.env.development` file with the following variable.
   - REACT_APP_SERVER_URL=[http://localhost:9000] **this will need to be changed to your server URL on deployement**
 - run `yarn dev`
-- The site will compile both server side and
+- The site will compile both server side and client side and open in your browser.